syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The function `PHi` returns the value of the density function for a standard normal distribution.
+The function `PHi` returns the value of the density function for a standard normal distribution for a given number.